 All of us are guilty of getting lost in our schedules and neglecting those we love.
 During these stressful times, loving acts and time with loved ones can go a long way towards making you (and someone else) feel happy and positive.

+Try these lockdown hacks to help you stay in touch and feel connected.
 Just because you can’t go out during a second lockdown, it doesn’t mean you can’t stay in touch.
 Make a list of alternative ideas to stay connected and improve your bond with those you love.
-Here are some suggestions you can try:
+Here are some things to do in lockdown with your loved ones:

 - Set up date night with your partner at home

-- Arrange a picnics or camping in the garden with your kids
+- Arrange a picnic or camp in the garden with your kids

 - Schedule a long video call with an old school friend to reminisce about old times